coderefinery/git-intro/content/guide.md

 - 13:20 - 13:30 (10 min) Q&A, feedback, and what will we be doing tomorrow?

-## Installation reminders for each day

-- Day 1: Git configuration
-- Day 2: SSH set up (if you don't, sharing repositories online will be demo)

 ## Why we teach this lesson

 Everyone should be using a version control system for their work, even if they're working alone.